Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 2alternating loop: True

-3progress loop: FalseBelow is a partial ReAct trace for a different order.
+3progress loop: FalseThe partial ReAct trace below comes from a different release.
 Three steps are shown, but the fourth step contains a mistake.
 Read the trace, identify what goes wrong, and decide what the agent should have done instead.

 2